 History of the Laws of the Game

 Ever since it was founded in the 19th century, the International Football Association Board (IFAB) has played a vital role in international football.
 It acts as the guardian of the Laws of the Game and is responsible for studying, modifying and overseeing any changes to it.
-This history of the changes to the Laws of the Game from 1863 to the present day makes for very interesting reading.

 On those rare occasions where scheduled Section 1 matches cannot be completed due to elements beyond anyone’s control, the outcomes of these matches are determined by this Section 1 policy.

-Certain weather conditions can pose risk – proper planning assures that potential emergency situations are appropriately addressed.
+Certain weather conditions can pose risk proper planning assures that potential emergency situations are appropriately addressed.
 This document provides basic guidelines for AYSO volunteers and organizers in dealing with severe weather conditions.

 This is the official version of the AYSO Rules & Regulations.
 The National Rules & Regulations describe how AYSO conducts age specific programs and games including expectations for participation, details on team formation and registration requirements.

 These rules may be amended or supplemented by Section and/or Area rules.

 The addendum to the 2022-2023 IFAB Laws of the Game, detailing those changes which are approved within IFAB’S authorization, that allows Federations to make changes in the following five areas are included in the AYSO Referee Guideline:

 - Size of the field of play

 - Width between the goalposts and height of the crossbar from the ground